Fluxpuck/sero/docs/git-guide.md

 <br>

 [^1]: It is possible to switch branches.
-[^2]: In addition you can include a reference to the related issues or tasks to help tie the commit back to a specific item.
+[^2]: In addition you can include a reference to a related issue(s) or task(s) to help tie the commit back to a specific item.